Definition of MariaDB IF Statement

 Explanation:

-MariaDB IF statement should return Boolean value.
+MariaDB IF statement should return a Boolean value.

-After that, we can specify the select statement with an expression that we need to execute, but it should be in parentheses.
+After that, we can specify the select statement with an expression we need to execute, but it should be in parentheses.

-In the above flowchart, we use START and EXIT in the IF statement to determine IF statement.
+In the above flowchart, we use START and EXIT in the IF statement to determine the IF statement.

 How if statement works in MariaDB?